MultiMC/Website/site/content/posts/log4j-remote-execution.md

     If you actually customized your versions on purpose, you will have to redo that with the updated *log4j* libraries.

     If the customized versions came with a modpack and you're not sure how to proceed, contact the modpack author(s) or look for any instructions they may have published.

+5. **Check the logs during start to be absolutely sure.**

+    When starting up an instance, the log4j library versions should be either `2.15.0` or `2.0-beta9-fixed`.
+Others may not be safe.